kevinAlbs/IntroToCpp/lab6/README.md

-## Lab 6: Associative containers
+## Lab 6: Move semantics

-In this lab, you'll re-implement parts of Book and Library using associative containers.
+In this lab, you'll add move semantics to Book and Library.
-It should take you about an hour.
+It should take you about 30 minutes.

 Your code should make proper use of

     - everything from Lab 5, plus

-    - associative STL containers

-    - custom comparators
+    - rvalue references and `std::move`

 All your code should be in the `lab6` namespace.